kbiyani33/Django_Blog_Binks/README.md

 ## Features completed
 1. Login
 2. List all posts -> authenticated
-3. Delete post
+3. Delete post -> authenticated
-4. Edit Post
+4. Edit Post -> authenticated
-5. Comment on a post
+5. Comment on a post -> authenticated
-6. Upvote/like a post
+6. Upvote/like a post -> authenticated
-7. Search for a post
+7. Search for a post -> authenticated

 ## Features not completed due to delay still to be done
 1. Replies to a query